ernesto27/system-design/videostream/tutorial/tutorial.md

 # Update API service

-In order to uplaod a file to a S3 bucket we need to update our handler uploadFileHandler with this code.
+In order to upload a file to a S3 bucket we need to update our handler uploadFileHandler with the following code.

 ```go